You are using an outdated browser. Please upgrade your browser to improve your experience.

 When it comes to making friends, the best approach is to be yourself.
 Be friendly and open, and try to find common ground with the people you meet.

 It's okay to be a little nervous at first, but don't try to be someone you're not.
-Your new friends will appreciate you for who you are, and you'll be much happier in the long run if you embrace your own unique personality.
+Your new friends will appreciate you for who you are.
+You'll be much happier in the long run if you embrace your own unique personality.

-This is a useful one to remember as you form friendships at any age, but is especially helpful when meeting new friends over 50.
+This is a useful one to remember as you form friendships at any age.
+But it's especially helpful when meeting new friends over 50.

 4. Find common interests and things to talk about

-One way to build confidence when talking to people you don’t know is to think about what you want to accomplish in the conversation and what topics you're comfortable talking about.
+One way to build confidence when talking to people you don’t know is to think about what you want to talk about beforehand.

-Find something in common to talk about, such as a shared interest or something that is happening around you.
-It can also help to have a few icebreaker questions in mind that you can use to start the conversation.
+Find something in common to talk about, such as a shared interest or something that's happening around you.
+It can also help to have a few icebreaker questions that you can use to start the conversation.

 10 friendship sites for over 50s

 If you’re struggling to meet new people in your local area, you might want to try a friendship site for over 50s.
-Online friendships can be just as meaningful as offline friendships, and in some cases, they can be even more meaningful because you can connect with people from all over the world.
+Online friendships can be just as meaningful as offline friendships.
+And it means you can connect with people from all over the world.

-It can also be much easier to find people with similar interests online than it is in real life.
-This is because there are a variety of online communities dedicated to different interests, some of which include:
+It can also be much easier to find people with similar interests online than in real life.
+This is because there are a variety of online communities dedicated to different interests.
+Some of these include:

 1. 50plus-club.co.uk(website opens in a new tab) – a site where over 50s can search for love, friendship, or local events to attend